 Projectors with brightness ratings higher than 5,000 lumens are considered “high bright” and are intended for high-end commercial use.
 This can include installation in some higher education settings.

 A projector’s aspect ratio doesn’t directly impact the quality of the projected image.
 Nonetheless, it is an important spec.
 That’s because it determines the image’s shape and space occupied on the screen.
-Aspect ratio defines the relationship between the width and the height of an image.
+The aspect ratio defines the relationship between the width and the height of an image.
 It’s used to describe projection screens and content sources as well as projectors.
 For example, a 16:9 projector, projection screen or content source will have 16 units of width for every 9 units of height.
 This results in a rectangular shape.
 Projectors, screens and content sources with a 4:3 aspect ratio will have 4 units of width for every 3 units of height.
 These images more closely resemble a square.

 As with resolution, challenges arise the projector’s aspect ratio doesn’t match aspect ratio of the source content.
 Ideally, the aspect ratio of the projector, projection surface, and content source are aligned.
 When these match, the image will fully cover the screen.
 When the content aspect ratio doesn’t match that of the projector, a portion of the screen will remain unused.
 For example, when watching 4:3 content on a 16:9 display, there are black bars along the top and bottom or sides of the screen.

 Most education projectors today offer the popular 16:9 aspect ratio.
 This corresponds to the familiar HDTV standard and Full HD 1080p desktop displays for computing.
 However, there are many other formats.
-The aspect ratio of cloud-based content, movies and video content varies.
+The aspect ratio of cloud-based content, movies and video content vary.
 For example, TV programs and videos made for non-HD TV are developed in the legacy 4:3 format.
 Content delivered on DVDs comes in a wide range of formats.

 There’s no universal standard for video content.
 Because of this, it’s highly unlikely that the aspect ratio of your education projector will always match up with all content teachers want to display.
 Fortunately, most projectors can scale images to fill all or most of the screen.
 Scaling inevitably entails some loss of detail.
 However, it’s generally quite minimal and is rarely noticeable when displaying video and images.
-For curriculum that relies heavily on text-based content, matching the projector and source content aspect ratio is of greater importance.
+For curriculums that relies heavily on text-based content, matching the projector and source content aspect ratio is of greater importance.